jaredcnance/jaredcnance.github.io/_posts/2016-08-19-long-running-tasks-in-dotnet-core-with-hangfire.markdown

 ## Installation

-If you are running an app on netcoreapp or netstandard, you should be able to install it just by running `Install-Package Hangfire` or by adding the following to your project.json dependencies:
+If you are running an app on netcoreapp or netstandard, you should be able to install it just by running `Install-Package Hangfire` in the Package Manager Console or by adding the following to your project.json dependencies and running `dotnet restore`:

 ```
 "Hangfire": "1.6.2"